-(b) New standards and interpretations effective after 1 January 2016 that have not been early adopted by the Company (Continued)
+(b) New standards and interpretations effective after 1 January 2017 that have been early adopted by the Company (Continued)

 IFRS 9 relaxes the requirements for hedge effectiveness by replacing the bright line hedge effectiveness tests.
-It requires an economic relationship between the hedged item and hedging instrument and for the 'hedged ratio' to be the same as the one management actually use for risk management purposes.
+It requires an economic relationship between the hedged item and hedging instrument and for the 'hedged ratio' to be the same as the one management actually uses for risk management purposes.
 Contemporaneous documentation is still required but is different to that currently prepared under IAS 39.
-The standard is effective for accounting periods beginning on or after 1 January 2018.
-Early adoption is permitted.
-The Directors have yet to assess the impact of these changes on the Company's financial statements.